The Dark Night: Reception

-Buzz Sugar, from the BuzzSugar site, had said that she can't anything too serious on the series and that she's "loving how ridiculous this season is".
-However, she did enjoyed the scene of the little girls at the park and the bonding between Eleanor and Jenny.
-Kona Gallagher, from Television Blend, had said that she felt "silly" that Catherine was jealous of Nate and Vanessa's relationship, because at the end she's a married woman.
+Buzz Sugar, from the BuzzSugar site, said that she cannot say anything too serious on the series and that she's "loving how ridiculous this season is".
+However, she enjoyed the scene of the little girls at the park and the bonding between Eleanor and Jenny.
+Kona Gallagher, from Television Blend, had said that she felt "silly" that Catherine was jealous of Nate and Vanessa's relationship, because in the end she's a married woman.
 She was confused and angry over the reason that lead to Serena and Dan's break-up by saying that it was such a "clichéd class war nonsense".
 She said that the episode overall had made "every relationship suddenly became completely contrived and laughable" and that pissed her off.
-Amber Charleville, from Firefox News, had said that Dan's reason to break-up with Serena "sounds more like bitter jealousy than righteous indignation" than something else, and that the episode overall "ties up a lot of loose ends, but makes others fray unbecomingly".
+Amber Charleville, from Firefox News, said that Dan's reason to break-up with Serena "sounds more like bitter jealousy than righteous indignation" than something else, and that the episode overall "ties up a lot of loose ends, but makes others fray unbecomingly".

-Nevertheless the mixed reviews, Jennifer Armstrong, from Entertainment Weekly, ranked this episode at #7 as the one of the best episodes of the year of 2008, as well as Brian Ford Sullivan, from The Futon Critic, who ranked this episode at #33 as one of the 50 best episodes of the year of 2008.
+Jennifer Armstrong, from Entertainment Weekly, ranked this episode at #7 as one of the best episodes of the year of 2008, as well as Brian Ford Sullivan, from The Futon Critic, who ranked this episode at #33 as one of the 50 best episodes of the year of 2008.